If you would like to speak to someone about including a gift in your Will, please contact our Gifts in Wills team.

 We understand that this is a decision you will want to make in your own time and will never put you under any pressure.

 Here are some questions we are often asked:

-Making a Will is much more straightforward than people think.
+Making a Will is much more straightforward than you may think.
 For a simple Will, you should be able to get everything arranged in a single solicitor’s appointment.
 All you will need to take is a rough list of your assets and how you’d like them to be distributed, plus the addresses of your beneficiaries.
-You may wish to use our Will Planner to help you prepare for a meeting with your solicitor.
+Our Will Planner can help you prepare for writing your Will and ensure nothing is overlooked.

 It’s sensible to review your Will every five years, and after any major life event, such as the birth of children or buying a new house.
 Marriage invalidates any previous Will, so you will need to write a new one if you marry or re-marry.

 Our guide to making your Will provides more helpful information about Wills and leaving a gift to Alzheimer’s Research UK.